-Deploy a React app with create‑react‑app · Cloudflare Workers docs
+Deploy a React app with create‑react‑app

 mystaticsite.com/about.html will look for a file in KV called

-about.html, and serve it back to the client.
+about.html and serve it back to the client.
 In addition, if the asset being returned from KV is cacheable, it will automatically be cached with Cloudflare’s CDN, making subsequent requests even faster.

 To serve a single page application, update

-workers-site/index.js with the following code to so that all html requests are pointed at your root
+workers-site/index.js with the following code so that all HTML requests are pointed at your root

 index.html file.